yokawasa/azure-k8s-daas-ticketmonster-demo/README.md

 - Azure Database for Postgres 9.5 or 9.6
     - Managed PostgreSQL Service in Azure

-## Preparations
+## 2. Preparations
-### 1. Azure Database for Postgres
+### A. Azure Database for Postgres
 1-1.
 Create an Azure Database for PostgreSQL server by following this guide - Create an Azure Database for PostgreSQL using [the Azure CLI](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-azure-cli) or [the Azure portal](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal)

 1-2.
+Add firewall rule to whitelist the IP range for connectivity by following this guide - Configure a server-level firewall rule using [the Azure CLI](https://docs.microsoft.com/en-us/azure/postgresql/tutorial-design-database-using-azure-cli#configure-a-server-level-firewall-rule) or [the Azure Portal](https://docs.microsoft.com/en-us/azure/postgresql/tutorial-design-database-using-azure-portal#configure-a-server-level-firewall-rule).

+1-3.
 Once you have your account and database in Azure Database for Postgres, create a database named **ticketmonster**:
 ```
 create database ticketmonster;
 ```

-1-3.
+1-4.
 Finally, replace the environment variables part of kubernetes/wildfly-server.yaml file with your accounts info:
 ```
 containers:
 - name: wildfly